-River Ems / millpond (off North Street)
+River Ems / millpond (off River Street)

 1781 Stansted was bought by the Indian nabob, Richard Barwell.
 Despite his eulogistic memorial in Westbourne's church he was very unpopular, acquiring his fortune by dubious means and denying access to parts of the estate that had previously been open to the public.
-Other prominent characters to have owned the manors of Stansted and Westbourne include Lewis Way, noted for founding the Society for Promoting Christianity among the Jews, Charles Dixon, a wine merchant from London, and the Wilder family, who were living at Stansted at the turn of the $20^{th}$ century when the house was badly damaged by fire destroying most of its contents and records.
+Other prominent characters to have owned the manors of Stansted and Westbourne include Lewis Way, noted for founding the Society for Promoting Christianity among the Jews,

+Charles Dixon, a wine merchant from London, and the Wilder family, who were living at Stansted at the turn of the 20th century when the house was badly damaged by fire destroying most of its contents and records.
 Throughout history, the relationship between Stansted and Westbourne has been significant, not just in terms of church benefactions, but also in providing local people with agricultural work and housing.

 In 1086, the Domesday Survey records that there were four water-mills in the manor, utilising both Ham Brook and the Ems.
 The Ham Brook is located to the east of Westbourne and runs southwards through Nutbourne.
-The river Ems runs down the valley from Stoughton to the south of Aldsworth and then under River Street where a dam at Watersmeet has created a large pond.
-On the western side of the street is another large pond, created to serve Westbourne Mill.
+At Watersmeet the Ems flows in culverts under River Street to join Westbourne Mill Pond.
 It then flows into the village, where most of the water was diverted, probably in the 18th century, into a leat which runs through the churchyard and which serves Lumley Mill.